 Who looks after the bees?

-The bees are looked after by two local bee-keepers, Alessia Bolis and Ian Bailey, who manage the bee hives at Hackney City Farm.
-They are licensed members of the British Bee-Keeping Association and have full public liability insurance.
+The bees are looked after by Andy Parkinson.
+He is a licensed member of the British Bee-Keeping Association and as such is insured.
 Any interested members are also welcome to get involved, and several members have already been trained to help care for the bees.
 Bee-keeping courses are run regularly.
-Please contact email@example.com for more details.
+Please contact firstname.lastname@example.org for more details.

 What to do if I see a swarm?

 Swarming is a natural occurrence by which a colony splits and half the colony leaves to find a new home.
 We will monitor our hives and should know when they intend to swarm which will enable us to prevent it from happening.
-If you notice a swarm please call Ian Bailey 07943 892290 or Andy Parkinson 07967 278100 who can come to collect the swarm.
+If you notice a swarm please call Andy Parkinson 07967 278100 or Sean Hearn 07757 065892 who can come to collect the swarm.
 If you can’t get hold of them you can call the police who have a list of local swarm collectors.

 How much honey will we get?